Coverage for Lib/asyncio/graph.py: 98%

 113 number of frames from top of the stack.

-116 in the resulting graph is truncated to include at most ``abs(limit)``
+116 stack in the resulting graph is truncated to include at most

-118 the invocation point.
-If 'limit' is negative, the topmost entries are
+118 the closest to the invocation point.
+If 'limit' is negative, the

-119 left.
-If 'limit' is omitted or None, all entries are present.
+119 topmost entries are left.
+If 'limit' is omitted or None, all entries

-120 If 'limit' is 0, the call stack is not captured at all, only
+120 are present.
+If 'limit' is 0, the call stack is not captured at all,

 122 """